 The CPD has an applied focus, demonstrating the use of these methods with practical applications using the statistical software package R and referring to examples from recent studies that apply those methods to answer key questions in the social sciences.

-Who is this course for?
+Who is this Course For?

-Who teaches the course?
+Who Teaches the Course?

-Additionally, participants are expected to undertake 20 hours of self study over the course of the programme to review the material provided.
-Students will give presentations during the last week of the module.
+Additionally, participants are expected to undertake 20 hours of self-study over the course of the programme to review the material provided.
+Students will give presentations on their research during the last week of the module.

 Social Data Analysis

-One of six new in-person CPD courses offered by the School of Social Sciences & Philosophy.
+Understanding causal links in today’s data-driven world.
+This is one of six new in-person CPD courses offered by the School of Social Sciences & Philosophy.
 Speaker: Dr. Nicola Fontana

-Registration for this course is by means of PayPal (https://www.tcd.ie/courses/hci-cpd/az-of-cpd-courses/social-data-analysis/).
-The course fee of €1500 includes access to the course materials via Blackboard (Trinity’s Virtual Learning Environment) for the duration of the course.
-Please note that participation in this CPD course does not include access to the Trinity Library or any other student services (including a student identity card).
+You can enroll on the course directly via the PayPal link below.
+The course fee includes access to the course materials via Blackboard (Trinity’s virtual learning environment) for the duration of the course.
+Participation in this CPD course does not include access to the Trinity Library or any other student services (including a student identity card).

-Social Data Analysis (Week Long Intensive) Price €1,500
+Social Data Analysis - €1,500

 Get in Touch